XcooBee/xcoobee-js-sdk/README.md

 Generally, all communication with XcooBee is encrypted over the wire since none of the XcooBee systems will accept plain traffic.
-All data sent to XcooBee from you and vice versa can be signed using PGP protocols with the proper configuration.
-The data packets that you will receive are signed with your public key and the packages that you send are signed with your private key.
+All data sent to XcooBee from you and vice versa is going to use encryption.
+In addition, non-bee event communication to you is also signed using your PGP key.
-TODO: I don't believe any communication is encrypted with the private key.

 If you need to generate new PGP keys you can login to your XcooBee account and go to the `Settings` page to do so.